fredericaltorres/fMicroService/README.md

 My goal is to build a case study that I can use to evaluate the scalability possibilities of the technologies mentioned above.

+- Azure resource used: table, queue, service bus, web site, load balancer.

 ## On line donation back end case study

-I am going to build a back end able to received and processed donations.
+- I am going to build a back end able to received and processed donations with monitoring web dashboard.
-The donation should be created by hundreds of users entering donation amounts and credit card information on a web site and press send.
+- The donations should be created by hundreds of users entering donation amounts and credit card information on a web site and press send.

 TODO: Create diagram